H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

 - dgm_adoption_log.json: Adoption outcomes (adopted/rejected/error) with reasons and timestamps
 - Chroma dgm_observations collection: All bridge decisions with user_id, message, verdict, risk_level, confidence, and timestamp

 Configuration changes are tracked through the queue system, and complete histories of alternative strategies are explicitly modeled in these archives rather than being implicit in logs.
+The system maintains separate histories per service, enabling independent evolutionary paths while preserving cross-service learning through the shared observation substrate.

 **Integration with main‑brain and gateway**
 The main‑brain on port 8050 routes requests through the 69-DGM Bridge (port 19000), which performs RAG-integrated safety assessment before allowing service access.
 The Darwin–Gödel layer evaluates each request, logs observations to Chroma, and returns status flags that downstream components use for routing and policy enforcement.
-The NBB DGM service orchestrates patch generation across mutable services, with proposals flowing through the judge pipeline before queueing.
+The NBB DGM service orchestrates patch generation across all 73 mutable services simultaneously, with proposals flowing through the judge pipeline before queueing.

 **Safety and governance**
-Production enforcement of immutable service protection, multi-dimensional judge scoring, BBB constitutional checks, and comprehensive observation logging.
+Production enforcement of immutable service protection, multi-dimensional judge scoring, BBB constitutional checks, and comprehensive observation logging across the full 73-service mesh.
 Safety checks integrate performance and stability metrics over time through the dgm_observations collection.
 Risk stratification operates on five levels (none: 0.0-0.3, low: 0.3-0.5, medium: 0.5-0.7, high: 0.7-0.9, crisis: 0.9-1.0) with confidence scoring per assessment.

 **Shared memory and RAG integration**
 Complete integration with Chroma v2 API at port 8002.
 DGM connectors use shared memory as canonical storage for experiments: